oruscam/lspiv-guidelines/Guidelines_EN.md

 ### 6.1.1 Method 1a: α from velocity data extrapolated from ADCP

 A site-specific average α value (global α) can be easily estimated from ADCP velocity data using the QRev software (Randall, 2020).
 First, open the measurement in QRev, then click on "Extrapolation" and select "Velocity" ([Figure A.6.2](#figA62)).
 Choose the extrapolation method that best fits the data (e.g., power law).
 The data will be displayed as normalized elevation $z / H$​ on the y-axis and normalized velocity $v / V$​ on the x-axis.
 Set the subsection range to 20%–80% to use only the central portion of the channel.
 Click on the "Data Cursor" button and select the top of the velocity profile where it reaches the water surface.
 The "X" value represents the ratio of surface velocity to mean depth-averaged velocity $v_{s} / V$ ​.
-Then, the site-specific α value is then obtained as ​$\alpha = \frac{1}{" x "} = \frac{V}{v_{s}}$ (Hauet et al., 2018). α values for the site can be recorded across different flow conditions and plotted against depth scale to create a site-specific stage–α curve ([Figure A.6.3](#figA63)).
+Then, the site-specific α value is then obtained as $\alpha = \frac{1}{x} = \frac{V}{v_{s}}$ (Hauet et al., 2018). α values for the site can be recorded across different flow conditions and plotted against depth scale to create a site-specific stage–α curve ([Figure A.6.3](#figA63)).
 For extreme conditions (e.g., floods), specific α values can be estimated by extrapolating this curve.

 Although this method is convenient for users familiar with ADCP measurements, it should be applied with caution due to uncertainties in the extrapolation process.
 Significant velocity changes can occur between the measured points and the water surface due to wind, secondary currents, or turbulence, and the best extrapolation method may vary depending on site-specific conditions